Biden to sign gay marriage bill at White House ceremony

 "What this is all about is a simple proposition: Who do you love?"
 Biden said on NBC's “Meet the Press" a decade ago.
 "Who do you love and will you be loyal to the person you love?
 And that is what people are finding out is what all marriages at their root are about."

+A Gallup poll showed only 27% of U.S. adults supported same-sex unions in 1996, when President Bill Clinton signed the Defense of Marriage Act, which said the federal government would only recognize heterosexual marriages.
+Biden voted for the legislation.

+By the time of Biden's 2012 interview, gay marriage remained controversial, but support had expanded to roughly half of U.S. adults, according to Gallup.
+Earlier this year, 71% said same-sex unions should be recognized by law.

-Since becoming president, Biden has reversed President Donald Trump’s efforts to strip transgender people of anti-discrimination protections.
+Biden has pushed to expand LGBT rights since taking office.
+He reversed President Donald Trump’s efforts to strip transgender people of anti-discrimination protections.
 His administration includes the first openly gay Cabinet member, Transportation Secretary Pete Buttigieg, and the first transgender person to receive Senate confirmation, Assistant Secretary for Health Rachel Levine.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.